Rugut-Dev/alx-higher_level_programming/0x03-python-data_structures/README.md

 * You can assume that the two tuples will only contain integers
 * If a tuple is smaller than 2, use the value 0 for each missing integer
 * If a tuple is bigger than 2, use only the first 2 integers

+#### 8. More returns
+Write a function that returns a tuple with the length of a string and its first character.

+* Prototype: def multiple_returns(sentence):
+* If the sentence is empty, the first character should be equal to None
+* You are not allowed to import any module

+#### 9. Find the max
+Write a function that finds the biggest integer of a list

+* Prototype: def max_integer(my_list=[]):
+* If the list is empty, return None
+* You can assume that the list only contains integers
+* You are not allowed to import any module
+* You are not allowed to use the builtin max()

+#### 10. Only by 2
+Write a function that finds all mutliples of 2 in a list

+* Prototype: def divisible_by_2(my_list=[]):
+* Return a new list with True or False, depending on whether the integer at the same position in the original list is a multiple of 2
+* The new list should have the same size as the original list
+* You are not allowed to import any module

+#### 11. Delete at
+Write a function that deletes the item at a specific position in a list

+* Prototype: def delete_at(my_list=[], idx=0):
+* If idx is negative or out of range, nothing change (returns the same list)
+* You are not allowed to use pop()
+* You are not allowed to import any module

+#### Switch
+Complete the source code in order to switch value of a and b

+* You can find the source code here
+* Your code should be inserted where the comment is (line 4)
+* Your program should be exactly 5 lines long

+#### Linked list palindrome
+##### Technical interview preparation

+* You are not allowed to google anything
+* Whiteboard first

+Write a function in C that checks if a singly linked list is a palindrome.

+* Prototype: int is_palindrome(listint_t **head);
+* Return: 0 if it is not a palindrome, 1 if it is a palindrome
+* An empty list is considered a palindrome

+#### ADVANCED TASKS.